binhe22/mipscpu/README.md

 #mipscpu

-Yes, it is a cpu that implements the mips instruction.
+Yes, it is a cpu that implements the subset of  mips instruction.
+It is an important part of what we are doing -- a computer with its own cpu,input/output module(such as PS2 kerboard and VGA),OS,compiler,file system and even a network stack.
+We want to make  it before we graduate.
+In our opinion ,it should be a complete system that can be used to make the students who major in computer science have a easy way to practice the knowledge got in classes.

+##Instruction Set
 In this simple implementation, both the instruction and data handled are 16 bits.
 Refered to the MIPS ,we designed our instructio as follows: